Alberta's top court supports consecutive sentences for 3 triple murderers

 "An alternative solution to the identified problem of 'volume discounts' for multiple murders would be to permit sentencing judges to incrementally increase the period of parole ineligibility in those cases, to some fixed limit."

-A Calgary jury found Garland guilty in 2017 of the first-degree murders of five-year-old Nathan O'Brien and the boy's grandparents, Alvin and Kathy Liknes.
+A Calgary jury found Garland guilty in 2017 of the first-degree murders of O'Brien and the Likneses.

 On June 29, 2014, Nathan had been at his grandparents for a sleepover.
 When the boy's mother arrived to pick him up, all three family members were gone and the home was covered in blood.

-The three family members had been attacked at the home before Garland took them to his parents' farm near Airdrie.
+The three family members were attacked at the home before Garland took them in his pickup truck to his parent's farm near Airdrie.
 There, he disposed of the bodies.

-The Crown had argued that Garland's anger over a dispute about a patent for an oilfield pump that he and Alvin Liknes had worked on together had built up to the point where he meticulously plotted the killings.
+At trial, the Crown presented evidence that Garland was angry with Alvin Liknes over a dispute regarding a patent for an oilfield pump the two had worked on together.
+Prosecutors argued this hostility built up to the point where Garland meticulously plotted the killings.

-Klaus and Frank were found guilty on three counts of first-degree murder in the 2013 shooting deaths of Klaus family at their home on a farm near Castor, about 140 kilometres east of Red Deer.
+Klaus and Frank were found guilty on three counts of first-degree murder in the 2013 shooting deaths of Gordon, Sandra and Monica Klaus at the victims' home on a farm near Castor.

 The killers set the house on fire afterward.